 Requirements gathering is the process of identifying your project’s exact requirements from start to finish.
 This process occurs during the project initiation phase but you’ll continue to manage your project requirements throughout the entire project timeline.

 Requirements gathering typically happens during the project brief or initial kick-off meeting.

 How long will our project schedule be?

 What risks may we face in this project?

-Requirements gathering shouldn’t be complex, but it’s an important component of any project plan.Try project management with Asana
+Requirements gathering shouldn’t be complex, but it’s an important component of any project plan.Try Asana for project management